karl-kraus/fackel-persons/README.md

 In order to make the process of merging those two datasets as reproducable as possible, the generated training data (`./dedupe_files/training.json`) as well as the ouput the dedupe workflow `output_link.csv` is checked into this repo.

-`fetch_data.sh` is a simple shell script to fetch the latest version of the Fackel-Personen data from a non public gitlab-repo and convert it into XML/time
+`fetch_data.sh` is a simple shell script to fetch the latest version of the Fackel-Personen data from a non public gitlab-repo and convert it into XML/TEI

+`add_idno.py` writes PMB and FACKEL-Person-URIS into the fackel listperson.xml

+To Be Done: wrap everything in a GitHub-Action which fetches, converts, enriches the Fackel-Persons and pushes the result into the (maybe soon public) https://github.com/karl-kraus/fackel-texte repo